-The collection specification build a collection using the cells introduced by the let (and other cells if needed).
-The ACC is built using the notation $v \star c$ which associates the value v to the cell c and the addition + to amalgamate all the labeled cells.
+where the collection specification builds a collection using the cells introduced by the let command (and other cells, if needed).
+Finally, the ACC is built using the notation vc, which associates value v to cell c, and the addition + to amalgamate all labeled cells.